ADPunisher/Entra-Pass-Spray/README.md

 # Entra-Pass-Spray

-## Use the entrapassspray python script in the runbook to execute the attack.
+## Use the EntraPassSpray python script in the runbook to execute the attack.

 The Entra-Pass-Spray Python script is designed to execute a password spray attack on Microsoft Entra ID using Azure Runbooks.
 ### How It Works